-It’s hard to find the words to describe how delicious these Southern Crab Beignets are.
-Crunchy on the outside with luxuriously crab meat-filled inside.
-Out of this world.
+It’s hard to find the words to describe how delicious this Southern Crab Beignets recipe is.
+But we’ll try.

 Now, let’s get onto to making this Southern Crab Beignets recipe!